 Manuka honey is a natural humectant, drawing moisture into the skin.
 Hydrated skin looks smoother and more youthful, and heals more quickly.

-Not all manuka honey is created equally.
+But not all manuka honey is created equally

 The bioactivity or strength, so to speak, of manuka honey varies and is indicated by a number ranging between 5 and 25.